-System thinking is a powerful skill that can help students understand how different parts of a system interact with each other and how they can work together for meaningful environmental action.
-This skill will help students to become better problem solvers, critical thinkers, and decision-makers.
+System thinking is a powerful skill that can help students understand how different parts of a system interact with each other and how they RESOURCES & INFORMATION: Encourage them can work together for meaningful environmental to identify each actor's and group's resources and action.
+This skill will help students to become better information that might be relevant to their defined problem solvers, critical thinkers, and decisionchallenge. makers.
 Mapping out systems can help your students identify opportunities for change.
-When visualizing systems related to the circular economy, common elements include actors, activities and events, resources and information, policies and incentive structures, and the relationships between them.
-All elements need to be viewed in the context of the whole city.
+When POLICIES & INCENTIVE STRUCTURES: Encourage visualizing systems related to the circular economy, them to rank the defined actors based on the common elements include actors, activities and power they hold for taking action to solve the events, resources and information, policies and challenge.
+Challenge them to think from a bottomincentive structures, and the relationships between up approach, giving credit to citizens for holding the them.
+All elements need to be viewed in the context power of action. of the whole city.

-ACTORS: Ask your students to identify the actors involved with or impacted by their defined challenge.
-This includes individuals, groups, organizations, and any other relevant entities.
-Have students come together as a team and look at all the people they've identified so far.
-Are there any overlaps?
+RELATIONSHIPS: Guide your students to draw lines with arrows connecting the stakeholders.
+They ACTORS: Ask your students to identify the actors involved with or impacted by their defined should describe the relationships between them. challenge.
+This includes individuals, groups, Encourage your students to cluster, circle, and organizations, and any other relevant entities.
+Have label related groupings.
+They can also draw arrows students come together as a team and look at all between the clusters to describe relationships the people they've identified so far.
+Are there any between groups.
+Encourage your students to overlaps?
 Did they miss anyone?
-Make sure they document all stakeholders.
+Make sure they identify any emerging themes.
+Who stands out? document all stakeholders.
+What relationships stand out?